 Google Ads for immediate high-intent capture

-Ads continue to work for high-intent keywords where someone is ready to take action.
-“Apply credit card now,” “open savings account online,” “compare personal loan rates.”
+Ads still work for high-intent keywords where someone is ready to take action.
+"Apply for credit card now," "open savings account online," "compare personal loan rates."

-These searches are intended for immediate purchase.
-The CPC is worth paying because the conversion is high.
+These searches have immediate purchase intent.
+It's worth paying the CPC because conversion is high.

-But you can't rely 100% on ads.
-The budget needed to scale is unsustainable for most institutions.
+But you cannot depend 100% on ads.
+The budget required to scale is unsustainable for most institutions.

 SEO to build long-term pipeline with low CAC

-Well-optimized organic content generates consistent leads with much lower CAC.
-But it needs time to rank and generate traffic.
+Well-optimized organic content generates consistent leads with a much lower CAC.
+But it takes time to rank and generate traffic.

 That same banking client created content optimized for informational and consideration keywords.
-Think of fairly broad content.
+Think about quite broad content.

-Six months later, that content generated 340 monthly leads.
-Calculated CAC (cost of creating content/ leads generated over the lifespan of the content): $62.
+Six months later, that content was generating 340 monthly leads.
+Calculated CAC (cost of content creation / leads generated during the content's lifespan): $62.

-Compare that to $1,285 in Google Ads for the same type of product.
+Compare that with $1,285 from Google Ads for the same type of product.

-These inquiries are more specific, more contextual, and have a clearer intention.
-And AI platforms respond to them by citing 2-3 sources.
+These queries are more specific, more contextual, and have clearer intent.
+And AI platforms answer them by citing 2-3 sources.

-If your institution doesn't appear in those appointments, you don't exist for that prospectus.
+If your institution doesn't appear in those citations, you don't exist for that prospect.

 How to structure financial content that generates leads (not just traffic)